 In the experiments discussed so far, the DS/WW decision is taken after the electron has passed through the double slit, but it obviously has to be taken before the electron is detected.
-Using a quantum eraser [22], even this restriction can be removed.
-Consider the thought experiment by Scully et al. [23] depicted in figure 1: In a double-slit experiment with atoms, we place a micromaser cavity in front of each slit.
+Using a quantum eraser (Scully and Drühl 1982), even this restriction can be removed.
+Consider the thought experiment by Scully et al. (1991) depicted in figure 1: In a double-slit experiment with atoms, we place a micromaser cavity in front of each slit.
 The cavities are designed such that excited atoms passing through them inevitably decay into the ground state by emitting a photon.
 So for each atom, the corresponding photon emitted in one of the cavities provides us with WW information.
-However, this information (or more precisely: the possibility of obtaining this information) can be "erased" by opening the shutters which separate the two cavities from a thin-film photodetector placed between them.
-Since this "detector wall" does not discriminate between photons coming from one or the other cavity, one can then no longer obtain WW information, and a situation resembling the original DS configuration is reestablished.
+However, this information can be "erased" by opening the shutters which separate the two cavities from a thin-film photodetector placed between them.
+Since this "detector wall" does not discriminate between photons coming from one or the other cavity, the WW information is lost and a DS configuration is reestablished.
 So the experimenter has two options: He can either leave the shutters in place and detect which of the cavities contains the photon, thereby obtaining WW information, or he can open the shutters, allowing the photon to interact with the detector wall without yielding WW information.
 Note that he can (in principle) decide between these two options after the atom is detected at the screen.